jlizakowski/Babbler/README.md

 # Babbler
 An AI tool that finds patterns in streams of data, and generates data of the same form.

+TL;DR: This a data generator that uses variable-depth markov/bayesian chains.
+It is 20 years old and is not modern ML/AI.

 From the original Readme:
 "The babbler is like the part of the mind of a natural speaker which can write sentences without thinking about grammer.
 It is free thought, rambling, babbling, in need of some direction.